GrassMC/minecraft-collections/README.md

 [^wip]: Project is currently in development.

 [^2]: As Minestom is a Java library, it must be loaded the same way any other Java library may be loaded.

+[^3]: Hybrid proxy that enables clients from Minecraft Bedrock Edition to join your Minecraft Java server.

 <!-- SECTION: DECLARATIONS -->